Bound states in the continuum induced via local symmetries in complex structures: Introduction

 \section{Introduction}

-Quantum mechanics books, typically, distinguish between two type of states: bound states whose discrete energy lies below the continuum threshold (identified by the asymptotic value of the potential at infinity) and unbounded scattering states with an energy inside the continuum.
-Examples where these two categories of states appear include electrons in the presence of finite potential wells, quantum dots, or atomic potentials.
-An exception to the quantum {\it communis intellectus} are bound states in the continuum (BICs) \cite{HZSJS16,JPSJ21,AK21,S21}.
+Quantum mechanics books, typically distinguish between two type of states: bound states whose discrete energy lies below the continuum threshold (identified by the asymptotic value of the potential at infinity) and unbounded scattering states with an energy inside the continuum.
+Examples where these two categories of states appear include electrons in the presence of finite potential wells, quantum dots and or atomic potentials.
+An exception to the quantum {\it communis intellectus} are bound states in the continuum (BICs) \cite{HZSJS16,S21,JPSJ21,AK21,M09,S69,SH75}.
 These are spatially bounded solutions of the Schr\"odinger equation, with discrete eigenvalues lying inside the continuum of states that propagate to infinity.
 They were originally introduced a century ago by von Neumann and Wigner, using an inverse potential engineering approach \cite{NW29}.
-The method assumed a square-integrable BIC wavefunction with a spatially decaying envelope and, using this as a starting point, they tailored a suitable 3D potential where this wavefunction is an eigenmode.
-Such ``custom-made'' potentials are unrealistic as they are oscillatory in space while decaying to infinity as a power law and they have never been implemented experimentally.
+The method assumed a square-integrable BIC wave function with a spatially decaying envelope and, using this as a starting point, they tailored a suitable three dimensional (3D) potential where this wave function is an eigenmode.
+Such ``custom-made'' potentials are unrealistic as they are oscillatory in space while decaying to infinity according to a power law.
+They have never been realized.

+Actual experimental implementations of BICs so far have relied mostly on extended systems.
+In fact, there is a nonexistence theorem for compact structures \cite{HZSJS16} (see, however, Refs~\cite{Law+21,D+22} for exceptions).
+Finding genuine BICs in compact systems therefore is a challenging fundamental problem, and its solution would allow for high-$Q$ resonators with a broad range of potential applications including lasers, sensors, filters, and low-loss fibers \cite{HZSJS16,S21}.

-BICs are not a quantum phenomenon but rather pertain to all wave systems.
-This observation extended the search for BICs to a variety of other platforms including electromagnetic, acoustic, water or elastic waves (for a review see \cite{HZSJS16,S21}).
-Among the various areas, optics and photonics have undoubtedly been the tip of the spear as far as novel realizations of BICs are concerned \cite{ZHLSS14,GXF17,HZSJS16,JPSJ21,AK21,MBS08,PPDHNSS11,WSZ22,DMHAK18}.
+BICs are not exclusively a quantum phenomenon but rather pertain to all wave systems.
+This observation extended the search for BICs to a variety of other platforms including electromagnetic, acoustic, water, and elastic waves (for a review see \cite{HZSJS16,S21}).
+Among the various areas, optics and photonics have undoubtedly been the tip of the spear as far as novel realizations of BICs are concerned \cite{ZHLSS14,S21,GXF17,HZSJS16,JPSJ21,AK21,MBS08,PPDHNSS11,WSZ22,DMHAK18}.
 For example, an inverse design scheme based on supersymmetric transformations has been implemented in coupled optical waveguide arrays to engineer the hopping rate between nearest resonators in order to support BICs \cite{CVCOL13}.